Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Collateral Modelling

-A simple way to capture these divergences is assuming that VM and IM available at time step $t_i$ depend on the price computed at time $t_i-l$, with $l$ being a lag parameter.
-In this way the time interval $\left[ t_i-l,t_i \right]$ represents the MPoR, with $t_i-l$ being the last date for which collateral was fully posted and $t_i$ the close-out date.
+A simple way to capture these divergences is to assume that VM and IM available at time step $t_i$ depend on the instrument price computed at time $\hat{t}_i = t_i-l$.
+In this way the time interval $\left[ t_i-l,t_i \right]$ represents the MPoR, $\hat{t}$ is the last date for which collateral was fully posted and $t_i$ is the close-out date, and $l$ is the length of the MPoR.
 This implies that, while both counterparties stop simultaneously to post collateral for the entire MPoR, contractual cash flows are fully paid.
-Although simplistic, this assumption can be deemed appropriate in relation to the purposes of our work (advanced models can be found in \cite{AndPyk16,AndPyk17}).
+Although simplistic, this assumption can be deemed appropriate in relation to the purposes of our work.
+More advanced models are developed in \cite{AndPyk16,AndPyk17}) and could be easily taken into account in our framework.